zhutao100/qwen-code/docs/quota-and-pricing.md

-# Gemini CLI: Quotas and Pricing
+# Qwen Code: Quotas and Pricing (for Google-backed flows)

-Your Gemini CLI quotas and pricing depend on the type of account you use to authenticate with Google.
-Additionally, both quotas and pricing may be calculated differently based on the model version, requests, and tokens used.
+Quotas and pricing below apply when using Google-backed flows interoperable with Qwen Code.
 A summary of model usage is available through the `/stats` command and presented on exit at the end of a session.
-See [privacy and terms](./tos-privacy.md) for details on Privacy policy and Terms of Service.
+See [privacy and terms](./tos-privacy.md) for details.
 Note: published prices are list price; additional negotiated commercial discounting may apply.

-This article outlines the specific quotas and pricing applicable to the Gemini CLI when using different authentication methods.
+This article outlines the specific quotas and pricing applicable to Google-backed usage paths.

 ## 1. Log in with Google (Gemini Code Assist Free Tier)